lirantal/Dependency-Frost/README.md

 # About

-Dependency Frost is an educational platformer game built with the JavaScript gaming framework Kaboom [kaboom](https://kaboomjs.com) to promote awareenss of security in open source dependencies
+Dependency Frost is an educational platformer game built with the JavaScript gaming framework Kaboom [kaboom](https://kaboomjs.com) to promote awareness of security in open source dependencies

 Can you escape all the vulnerable npm packages?